vega/vega-lite/site/docs/config.md

 {:#scale-config}
 ## Scale Configuration  (`config.scale.*`)

-Scale configuration determines default properties for all [scales](scale.html).
-For a full list of scale configuration, please see the [Scale Config section in the scale page](scale.html#config).
+The scale configuration determines the default properties for all [scales](scale.html).
+For a full list of scale configuration options, please see the [corresponding section of the scale documentation](scale.html#config).

 {:#scale-range-config}
 ## Scale Range Configuration  (`config.range.*`)

-Scale range configuration defines default range array or scheme for using with scales.
-For a full list of scale range configuration, please see the [Range Config section in the scale page](scale.html#config).
+The scale range configuration defines the default range array or scheme for using with scales.
+For a full list of scale range configuration options, please see the [corresponding section section of the scale documentation](scale.html#config).

 {:#axis-config}
 ## Axis Configuration  (`config.axis.*`)

-Axis configuration determines default properties for `x` and `y` [axes](axis.html).
+The axis configuration determines the default properties for `x` and `y` [axes](axis.html).
-For a full list of axis configuration, please see the [Axis Config section in the axis page](axis.html#axis-config).
+For a full list of axis configuration options, please see the [corresponding section of the axis documentation](axis.html#axis-config).

 {:#legend-config}
 ## Legend Configuration  (`config.legend.*`)

-Legend configuration determines default properties for [legends](legend.html).
-Please see [legend config](legend.html#legend-config) for each property name and default values.
+The legend configuration determines the default properties for [legends](legend.html).
+For a full list of legend configuration options, please see the [corresponding section of the legend documentation](legend.html#legend-config).

 <!--
 {:#title-config}
 ## Title Configuration  (`config.title.*`)